Customers currently in the duration of their trial period will not be able to download model data.

-This Application Note shows an example of an evaluation of a reactor’s sound pressure, when acquiring electromagnetic force generated by a stator core for a SPM motor and linking the eigen modes of a motor.
+In this example, an evaluation of a reactor’s sound pressure, when acquiring electromagnetic force generated by a stator core for a SPM motor and linking the eigenmodes of a motor.

 Fig. 1 shows the distribution of the electromagnetic force distribution.
 A strong output of electromagnetic force can be seen at the tips of the teeth.
 From these results, it can be expected that the stator core is generating a strong force in a radial direction.

-The results of a resolution in a frequency component for an electromagnetic force in a radial direction on the tips of the teeth is shown in fig. 2.
-From these results, the frequency component in 400 Hz is the most common.
-From these results, the frequency component in 600 Hz is the most common and the frequency component in 5000 Hz is very small.
+The results of a resolution in a frequency component for an electromagnetic force in a radial direction on the tips of the teeth is shown in Fig. 2.
+From these results, the frequency component in 400 Hz is the most dominant.
+Also, can see that the frequency components above 5,000 Hz are very small.

 The eigenmode near 3,600 Hz is shown in Fig. 3.
 It is apparent that a mode in deformation exists in a stator of ellipse near 3,600 Hz, and a large vibration is going to be generated from the resonance phenomenon between an eigenmode and an electromagnetic force.

 Fig. 4 shows the distribution of the acceleration at 3,600 Hz.
 This is the frequency in which the mode that deforms elliptically (displayed in the eigenmode analysis) appears.
 At 3,600 Hz, it can be seen that electromagnetic resonance is occurring between the electromagnetic force and the eigenmode shown in Fig. 3.